 The material accounting policies applied to the preparation of these interim consolidated financial statements are as set out in the company's annual consolidated financial statements for the year ended December 31, 2023, prepared in accordance with IFRS Accounting Standards, except as noted below.
-Those policies and methods of computation have been consistently applied to all periods presented.
+Those policies and methods of computation have been consistently applied to all periods presented except as described below.